 I have a special interest in assisting students in becoming skilled and effective in public speaking.
 I teach courses, workshops, and guest lecture in this area.
 I am also involved in faculty development in the area of assisting faculty to integrate oral presentation skills into their courses, and assist faculty with their own time management and incorporating universal teaching practices into their courses.

-Prior to my current position, I held the positions of Assistant Director of Counseling and Human Relations, and founded and Director of the Office of Health and Wellness Education at Middlebury College.
+Prior to my current position, I held the positions of Assistant Director of Counseling and Human Relations, and founded and directed the Office of Health and Wellness Education at Middlebury College.
 As the Director of Health and Wellness, I taught in the Department of Psychology and have engaged in extensive research focused on alcohol use and its impact on the Middlebury community, as well as eating disorders among the female population.

 Courses offered in the past four years.

 Directed research provides opportunities for advanced students to become familiar with and participate in ongoing research projects under the direction of a faculty member.
 The student will first read background literature on the content area to be investigated and experimental methodologies to be used.
 Procedures involved in conducting psychological research will then be learned through firsthand experience.
 Potential activities include the design of research and the defining of conceptual variables and the gathering, analyzing, and interpretation of data.
 Finally, students will learn how to write technical articles in psychology by preparing a paper describing the project, using APA style.
 (Approval required; not open to first-year students) 3 hrs. lect.